ewang2002/Winstreak.NET/README.md

 My friends and I have often dealt with these experienced players.
 To say the least, it was not remotely fun when we're in a game with these players.

-A somewhat better solution, of course, would be putting players in lobbies with other players that have similar stats.
-But, of course, we all know Hypixel enjoys listening to their players.
+A somewhat better solution, of course, would be putting players in lobbies with other players that have similar stats (i.e. matchmaking).
+But, that has not been implemented (or, it has been poorly implemented).

 This program is designed, in part, to acknowledge these issue.